dwarvesf/playground/_memo/agile-how-to-create-clickup-tickets.md

 ---
 tags:
   - agile
+  - engineering
+  - performance
+  - tooling
-title: Agile How To Create Clickup Tickets
+title: "Agile: How To Create ClickUp Tickets"
 date: 2016-05-04
-description: null
+description: To make sure everyone in the hood can understand the state of company task, the below fields are required to be filled...
-authors: null
+authors:
+- han
 menu: memo
-type: null
+type: engineering
 hide_frontmatter: false
+hide_title: false
 ---

 To make sure everyone in the hood can understand the state of company task, the below fields are required to be filled: